China to Vietnam By Air freight, Container ship or Road

 China to Vietnam by Air freight

 The quickest way to get from China to Vietnam by plane will take about 2h 34m and departs from Guangzhou Baiyun International Airport (CAN) and arrives into Cam Ranh International Airport / Cam Ranh Air Base (CXR).
-There are flights departing every 1-2 days on this route.
-China Southern Airlines is one of the carriers that operates regular services on this route with flights departing every 1-2 days.
+There are flights departing 2-4 times a week on this route.
+China Southern Airlines is one of the carriers that operates regular services on this route with flights departing 2-4 times a week.

 Quickest air route